jyreep/apple-mango-banana/README.md

 **Description**: This is our team Git repository package for the ISQA 8086-002 class.

 ### List of files in the repository
-* Work Plan and Research Questions
+* Work Plan and Research Questions.md
 *
 *